nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/k4F9DSE99Ok/index.md

 ---
 title: Famine!
 7 Harbingers agile apocalypse.
 But shorter!
-description: 'One of the 7 signs of the #agile apocalypse is Famine.
-Famine happens when you are starved of feedback, reviews, and information that can help the team create products that truly delight customers.'
+description: Discover how Famine, one of the 7 signs of the agile apocalypse, can hinder your team's success.
+Learn to avoid feedback starvation!
 date: 2023-10-31T07:00:18Z
 videoId: k4F9DSE99Ok
 url: /resources/videos/:slug